In Flanders Fields

 Heroes most often don’t consider themselves any different than anyone else who loves their country.
 We all have the capability to come through in the time of extreme distress, when we place our faith in the greatest hero of all time – Jesus, Christ, our beautiful Savior.
 His heroic death on the cross and resurrection on the third day is proof that he actually overcame death for all who believe in Him.

 Facing the enemy as youth, with only basic knowledge of battle – unknown fears – displaying courage in spite of seemingly untold odds – pushing on for a cause.
 This is what it takes to be a hero.
-The men and women who serve their country in this way deserve to be honored not only on Memorial Day, but on every day of the year.
+The men and women who served their country in this way deserve to be honored not only on Memorial Day, but on every day of the year.